 Genting Highlands is one of the most popular tourist attractions in Malaysia.
 It is known for being the only place with legal casinos in Malaysia, awesome theme parks and its cool weather.
 There are many things to do in Genting Highlands, even though the new theme park is not ready yet.

-If you visit Genting now, you’ll realize that the indoor and outdoor theme parks are unavailable.
-Furthermore, the shops at First World are mostly gone by now.
+If you visit Genting now, you’ll realize that the outdoor theme park is unavailable.
+However, the indoor theme park is mostly ready by now.

 Do check out some of the places to eat in Genting.